Prasidh/Prasidh/README.md

 - 👋 Hi, I’m @Prasidh
 - 👀 I’m interested in travel, fitness, and technology!
-- 🌱 I’m currently learning AI & blockchain development
+- 🌱 I’m currently learning AI & SaaS
-- 💞️ I’m looking to collaborate on data science/blockchain projects.
+- 💞️ I’m looking to collaborate on AI/ML projects.
-- 📫 How to reach me https://linkedin.com/in/prasidhsriram
+- 📫 How to reach me https://linkedin.com/in/sidxsriram

 <!---
 Prasidh/Prasidh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.